codings9/DarkNightStrikes/README.md

 Works on Windows 10, and tested on Windows 10 x64 only.
-Calculates Strike Price based on @iamMarkMonroe strike technique.
+Calculates Strike Price based on @iamMarkMonroe's strike technique.

 References:
 TheComeUpSeries: